Amanda Gorman and the Art of Being Unfinished and Imperfect

 Here’s your weekly reminder that creating a community of generosity elevates us all.

 Zoel Zohnnie, is a Navajo Native from Arizona, but calls the Four Corners region his home.
 At the onset of the pandemic, when his community issued a shelter-in-home order, Zoel, raised by his native elders to serve those in need, began to deliver safe, clean drinking water to families in the most remote areas of the Navajo Reservation.
-A significant percentage of that population does not have access to running water or clean water in their homes, a deficit that is particularly problematic during a pandemic when hand-washing is critical.
+A significant percentage of that population does not have access to running water or clean water in their homes, a deficit that is particularly problematic during a pandemic when hand washing is critical.

 With his own pickup truck and a few barrels of water, Zoel (pictured above) began doing daily deliveries, and soon, word of his efforts spread throughout the Tribe.
 He was getting more requests on a daily basis than he could meet.
 He had to purchase another truck and a flatbed, and eventually two and then three, and more.